bachittle/visual-cron/README.md

 # Visual Cron
-A very simple interface for viewing cron data
-Will have the following interfaces:
+A very simple interface for viewing and editing cron data Will have the following interfaces:
 - command line
 - web server